Main Navigation - Mobile

 B. "Personal possessions" includes but is not limited to purses, backpacks, book bags, packages, clothing, and electronic devices.
 It does not include district owned devices.

-C. "Reasonable suspicion" means that a school official has grounds to believe that the search will result in evidence of a violation of school district policy, rules, and/or law.
+C. "Reasonable suspicion" means that a school official has grounds to believe that the search will result in evidence of a violation of District policy, rules, and/or law.
 Reasonable suspicion may be based on a school official's personal observation, a report from a student or staff member or other individual, a student's suspicious behavior, a student's age and past history or record of conduct both in and out of the school context, an “alert” or signal received in the course of conducting a canine search of lockers or vehicles parked in school parking lots or property, or other reliable sources of information.

 D. "Reasonable scope" means that the scope and/or intrusiveness of the search is reasonably related to the objectives of the search.
 Factors to consider in determining what is reasonable include the seriousness of the suspected infraction, the reliability of the information, the necessity of acting without delay, the existence of exigent circumstances necessitating an immediate search and further investigation (e.g. to prevent violence, serious and immediate risk of harm or destruction of evidence), and the age of the student.